 These cameras are also great choices for online video creators.
 If you run a YouTube channel that you want to increase your video quality on, any of these cameras can take your content to the next level.
 Some are more expensive than others, so keep your budget in mind as you browse the selections!

-Best Camera for Cinematography: What to Consider
+Best Camera for Cinematography: What to Consider in 2020

 As mentioned above, the budget you have for a new camera should be the first consideration.
 While none of the cameras on this list as super low budget, some are certainly more budget-friendly than others.
 You will need to take this into account when shopping through the cameras for your upgrade.